Patrick Vieira: Crystal Palace

 On 4 July 2021, Vieira was appointed as manager of Premier League club Crystal Palace on a three-year contract, following the departure of their previous manager, Roy Hodgson, who had served the club since 2017.
 He lost 3–0 away to Chelsea on his debut on 14 August.
-In his first season, he was undefeated against to his two former Premier League teams, managing a 2–2 away draw and 3–0 home win against Arsenal, and a 2–0 away win and 0–0 home draw against Manchester City.
+His first signing for the club was Michael Olise, aged 19, from Reading.
+In his first season, Vieira was undefeated against to his two former Premier League teams, managing a 2–2 away draw and 3–0 home win against Arsenal, and a 2–0 away win and 0–0 home draw against Manchester City.
 He guided the team to a twelfth-place league finish in the 2021–22 Premier League, and reached the semi-finals of the FA Cup, losing to Chelsea.

 Vieira was involved in an altercation with pitch-invading Everton fans on 19 May 2022 at Goodison Park.
 Vieira refused to comment on the event, while opposing manager Frank Lampard sympathised with him.
 Neither Vieira or the fan agreed to file a complaint or support prosecution of the other when they were questioned by Merseyside Police.
 Vieira was sacked by the club on 17 March 2023, after a twelve-game run without a win, including a three-game span without a single shot on target, left the team three points above the relegation zone.
 His last match in charge was a 1–0 away defeat to rivals Brighton & Hove Albion on 15 March.
 He was replaced by his predecessor Hodgson.

 Strasbourg

 On 2 July 2023, Vieira signed a three-year deal at Ligue 1 club Strasbourg, shortly after their takeover by Chelsea owners BlueCo.
 His debut on 13 August was a 2–1 home win over Lyon.
 From 24 September to 7 December, the team went on an eight-game winless run, which fans blamed on a summer transfer window in which four 20-year-olds were signed for a combined fee of €53 million but struggled to perform.
 His team reached the quarter-finals of the Coupe de France, losing on penalties to Lyon after a goalless draw at the Parc Olympique Lyonnais.
 Vieira's young team struggled on the pitch as fans expressed hostility to the American owners and their business plan of developing new players for Chelsea.
 On 18 July 2024, Vieira left the club by mutual agreement.

 Genoa

 On 20 November 2024, Vieira was announced as the new head coach of Genoa, following the dismissal of their previous manager Alberto Gilardino.
 Genoa was 17th in the table when Vieira took over, and only one point out of the relegation zone, but they ended the season finishing safely in 13th place.
 Despite being linked with managerial moves to Roma and Inter Milan, on 9 June 2025 Vieira signed a contract extension with Genoa until June 2027.
 On 1 November 2025, Vieira left his role as Genoa head coach by mutual consent, with the team bottom of Serie A.